 Whether it’s down in the low country or up in the tall peaks, it can be hard to get full use out of your pasture during summer.
 The two main things that will keep your herd on pasture longer are water and supplement.

-The Riomax® lick tubs and ComboCubes™ are very useful tools when trying to pull your cattle into different parts of your pasture and have them stay there.
-ComboCubes™ are ideal for pulling cattle to where you want them to go, and tubs will keep them there.
-Because the Riomax® tubs are highly concentrated with low consumption, the cattle don’t eat them as quickly, which means they don’t run out as fast.
+The Riomax® lick tubs are very useful tools when trying to pull your cattle into different parts of your pasture and have them stay there.
+The need for the minerals in the tubs will draw the cattle to where you put out the tubs.
+Because the Riomax® tubs are highly concentrated with low consumption, they last a while, keeping the cattle there.

 Often, cattle start migrating back to their usual locations when they run out of tubs or other mineral, so by supplementing a tub that will last longer, you’re enabling your cows to graze longer in under-utilized locations.